 Students are expected to maintain their rooms in an orderly and sanitary condition.
 Students occupying suites or rooms with baths are responsible for cleaning the bathroom.
 Students are responsible for removing trash from their room/suite/apartment and placing in the designated disposal area.
 If Housing becomes aware of unsanitary conditions resulting from students failing to maintain their rooms, Housing will clean the room, the resident(s) will be charged, and the amount will be applied against their student accounts.
-Depending upon how Housing and other students are affected by the persistence of disorderly and unsanitary conditions in a student's room, the University reserves the right to cancel the student's contract and to refuse an assignment for future contract periods.
+Depending on how Housing and other students are affected by the persistence of disorderly and unsanitary conditions in a student's room, the University reserves the right to cancel the student's contract and to refuse an assignment for future contract periods.

 A room inspection is not a search.
 Student rooms are inspected during each session/semester and at the time of check-out.
 Routine inspections will be announced in advance, and the student may choose to be present during the inspection.
-These inspections are conducted: 1) to evaluate the condition of the room and furnishings; 2) to identify needed maintenance and repairs; and 3) to check for fire and safety hazards.
+These inspections are conducted 1) to evaluate the condition of the room and furnishings; 2) to identify needed maintenance and repairs; and 3) to check for fire and safety hazards.
 If damages are noted, the cost for repairs or replacement will be charged to the resident(s) of the room.
 The University reserves the right to make non-routine, emergency inspections to protect the health and safety of its students.

 Should Housing management observe the presence of unapproved appliances or objects in the room or notice objects attached to the facilities in an unapproved manner, this will be recorded on a Notice of Room Check form.
-A copy of the form will be left for the student, who will be expected to correct the improper situation.
+A copy of the form will be left for the student, who will be expected to correct the situation.
 In the case of noncompliance, the University reserves the right to have the items removed at the expense of the resident(s).

 - The possession or use of alcoholic beverages is prohibited in all Penn State on-campus undergraduate residence hall buildings including Nittany Apartments and Eastview Terrace for students of any age.

 - It is a violation of state law and University policy for a student under 21 years of age to attempt to purchase, consume, possess, or transport alcoholic beverages.
-It is unlawful to sell, furnish, or given to any minor, or permit that alcoholic beverages be sold, furnished, or given to any minor.
+It is unlawful to sell, furnish, or give to any minor, or permit that alcoholic beverages be sold, furnished, or given to any minor.

-- It is against residence hall policy for there to be any tailgating activities in the residential quad areas or residence hall parking lots where alcoholic beverages are being served on any football game/event weekend including all home football games, Football Eve, Fourth Fest, and the spring Blue and White Weekend.
+- It is against residence hall policy for there to be any tailgating activities in the residential quad areas or residence hall parking lots where alcoholic beverages are being served on any football game/event weekend including all home football games, Football Eve, 4th Fest, and the spring Blue and White Weekend.
 Students tailgating with alcoholic beverages in these defined areas will be confronted and will likely be charged with “open containers in an unauthorized area.”

-- Residents will be held responsible for activities that occur in their rooms, and will be referred to the Office of Residence Life, the Office of Student Conduct, and/or University Police if guests are violating the on-campus alcohol policies listed above.
+- Residents will be held responsible for activities that occur in their rooms and will be referred to the Office of Residence Life, the Office of Student Conduct, and/or University Police if guests are violating the on-campus alcohol policies listed above.

-- Failure to comply with the direction given by or the request to present identification to a University Official acting in the performance of their duties is a violation of the Student Code of Conduct and will result in a referral to the Office of Residence Life or the Office of Student Conduct.
+- Failure to comply with the direction given by or the request to present identification to a University official acting in the performance of their duties is a violation of the Student Code of Conduct and will result in a referral to the Office of Residence Life or the Office of Student Conduct.

-- It is against the Student Code of Conduct to supply false information, such as name, age, etc. to University Officials who are acting in the performance of their duties.
+- It is against the Student Code of Conduct to supply false information, such as name, age, etc. to University officials who are acting in the performance of their duties.

-It is a violation of state and university policy to illegally possess, use, distribute, manufacture, sell or be under the influence of other drugs.
+It is a violation of state and University policy to illegally possess, use, distribute, manufacture, sell, or be under the influence of other drugs.
 Students who violate this policy will be referred to the office of Residence Life, the Office of Student Conduct, and/or University Police.

 It is against residence hall policy for a student to be in a residential area (room, common area, common building, building entryway, or quad area immediately adjacent to the residence halls) and in the presence of an illegal substance.
-Students who are in the presence of an illegal substance in these areas will be referred to the Office of Residence Life, the Office of Student Conduct and/or University Policy.
+Students who are in the presence of an illegal substance in these areas will be referred to the Office of Residence Life, the Office of Student Conduct, and/or University Policy.

 - Students, student organizations, residence hall house governments and area governments, and outside interests are eligible to canvass in the residence halls.